Skip to main content

 • No later than December 31, 2026, a water supply element; and

-• No later than December 31, 2026, a strategic growth element, so long as the county or municipality meets certain requirements.
+• No later than December 31, 2026, a strategic growth element.

-The water element in a county or municipal master plan must identify the general location and extent of an adequate and suitable supply of water, identify supplies and facilities sufficient to meet the needs of local infrastructure, and include water conservation policies.
+The water supply element in a county or municipal master plan must identify the general location and extent of an adequate and suitable supply of water, identify supplies and facilities sufficient to meet the needs of local infrastructure, and include water conservation policies.

 The strategic growth element in a master plan must include:

-(Note: This summary applies to this bill as introduced.)
+(Note: This summary applies to this bill as enacted.)

 Status